-On May 22, 2020, the Canada Revenue Agency (CRA) issued a statement of administrative position in relation to this issue.
-Pursuant to the CRA release, if a non-resident of Canada is forced to remain in this country due to “travel restrictions” flowing from COVID-19, this time present in Canada will be disregarded in determining whether the individual is resident in Canada under either the common law or the 183-day rule described above.
-The position expressed in the CRA release applies retroactively from March 16, and at present extends to June 29, 2020; at that time, the position may be extended or rescinded, depending on the circumstances at that time.
+By an initial release on May 22, since extended on June 29, 2020, the Canada Revenue Agency (CRA) has issued a statement of administrative position in relation to this issue.
+Under the CRA administrative position, if a non-resident of Canada is forced to remain in this country due to “travel restrictions” flowing from COVID-19, this time present in Canada will be disregarded in determining whether the individual is resident in Canada under either the common law or the 183-day rule described above.
+This administrative position continues to apply retroactively from March 16, and now extends to August 31, 2020; at that time, the position may be further extended or rescinded.
 This position applies irrespective of whether the provisions of a tax treaty might otherwise apply; even if this administrative position is rescinded, the treaty protection referred to above would still be potentially available.

 Can a public company apply for the new wage subsidy program that the Canadian federal government is offering?